We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Like other broad-spectrum products on our list, this option works well if you want to minimize potential exposure to THC.
 It’s important to keep in mind that some broad-spectrum CBD products may still contain trace amounts of THC.
 If your goal is to avoid THC entirely, consider a product made with CBD isolate instead.

-Conversely, if you prefer even more of the natural plant compounds, a full-spectrum product might be a better option for you.
+Conversely, if you prefer even more natural plant compounds, a full-spectrum product might be a better option for you.

 R+R Medicinals offers a 25% discount to veterans.